Topics in Statistical Genetics

 (30 Oct 2025)

-In class we have a quick introduction to genetics on the board and with the following presentation: Class 1 presentation.
+In class we have a quick introduction to genetics on the board and with the following presentation: Class 1 presentation (a pdf copy with no transitions in case the browser refuses to download ppt).

 We then start discussing the problem of time estimation under molecular clock assumptions, cover this Class note.